juju/docs/src/en/jaas-cli.md

 juju unregister myjaas
 ```

-This command doesn't remove your models or applications, all of which can still
+This command doesn't remove any other models or applications, all of which can still
 be accessed either via the web interface or by registering your account again
 on the command line.